Hi! I’m Chef Jessica Catalano.

 Catalano pioneered strain specific cannabis cuisine for flavor, the first chef in the world to publicly do so, by infusing terpenes into cooking and baking via strain specific recipes to elevate the taste in the edibles she creates.
 What this means is that she uses specific strains in specific recipes to enhance the flavor profiles of the dishes she constructs.
 For example, Lemon Kush can be paired with Vietnamese Spring Rolls.
 By doing this, the Lemon Kush will impart a lemony taste with floral and mint undertones which deepens the flavors in this dish because of the similar taste profiles already present in the ingredients.
 This also helps patients to understand the importance of terpene flavor profiles in recipes for a more enjoyable experience and how each strain will affect their bodies.

-Currently, Catalano tests wild game carnivore recipes in her kitchen and runs her blog to help educate cannabis patients on cooking and baking with cannabis.
+Currently, Catalano tests wild game carnivore recipes in her kitchen and runs her blog to help educate cannabis patients and carnivores alike, on cooking and baking with cannabis.
+She also informs the public about preserving the heritage and tradition of furbearer trapping, ensuring the continuation of this art form and the transfer of skills.
 She is the former Food Columnist for the international SKUNK Magazine and former cover girl for Tokin’ Female of the Month (Skunk Magazine Volume 8, Issue 3).
 In addition to SKUNK Magazine, she has written for their sister magazine The Highway as a cannabis food writer.
 She also was a contributing editor to Diane Fornbacher’s LadyBud Magazine, contributor to the national Cannabis Now Magazine, and Culture writer for Weedmaps.

 Catalano was also named Stoner Girl of Winter 2015 by the Stoner Girl’s Guide.
 She is the former Cannabis Chef at Cultivating Spirits who taught the Cooking with Cannabis Class as well as the Sensational Fusion Private Dinners.
 She cooked for and co-hosted the first cannabis pairing dinner at the 2015 Aspen X Games with the Cultivating Spirits family.
 Catalano has cooked for celebrities such as Snoop Dogg in Aspen and has served as a judge for the Denver Hightimes U.S Cannabis Cup in 2012, 2013, 2015, and 2016 for Edibles, Topicals, and CBD products.
 She is also a former reviewer for Seattle products on “The Proper Cannabis Committee” for A Proper High